-On August 9, SmartBear and the Swagger team will be presenting a live online training on OAS 3.0 — OpenAPI 3.0, And What it Means for the Future of Swagger.
+On September 26, SmartBear and the Swagger team will be presenting a live online training on OAS 3.0 — OpenAPI 3.0: How to Design and Document APIs with the Latest OpenAPI Specification 3.0

 Get a head start on OAS 3.0!
 Reserve your spot.

 (Can’t make the training?
 RSVP and we’ll make sure to send you a recording of the training.)